mysteryperutours/pburtchaell.com/pages/styleguide.md

 a:visited,
 a:nth-of-type(2) { ... }
 ```
-Always declare the pseudo elements `:before` first and `:after` second, but declare them after the element they effect.
+Always declare the pseudo elements `:before` first and `:after` second, but declare them after the element they affect.
 Include the `content` property first in the declaration.
 ```css
 a { ... }
 a:before { ... }